Constraining cosmology with machine learning and galaxy clustering: the CAMELS-SAM suite: Detailed Results: Effect of Redshifts, Clustering Statistics, and Focused NNs

-Throughout this work, our default input to our neural networks has been clustering statistics from $z=\{0.0, 0.1, 0.5, 1.0\}$ combined together.
+\textbf{Comparing Redshifts:} Throughout this work, our default input to our neural networks has been clustering statistics from $z=\{0.0, 0.1, 0.5, 1.0\}$ combined together.
 This, for example, mimics possible future experiments leveraging similarly selected galaxy populations at different redshifts.
-However, in \textsection \ref{subsec:RedshiftChoices} and \ref{subsec:SCSAM_densityredshift}, we considered how might our constraints changed if made only at a single redshift?
+However, in \textsection \ref{subsec:RedshiftChoices} and \ref{subsec:SCSAM_densityredshift}, we considered how might

 We describe our clustering methodology in \textsection \ref{subsec:Clustering}, and specifically note Table \ref{table:CiCRadii} for the slight adjustments we made to what clustering we give to the single redshift neural network.
 We note that a more fair comparison would have followed the example of the clustering statistic tests in \textsection \ref{sec:CompareStats}, where the only adjustment we made was splitting the data up by statistic.
-However, we expand the CiC distributions given to the neural network at each redshift to answer: \textit{how good might our constraints be if we focus in on a single redshift, and give a neural network as much data as it can handle?}
+However, we expand the CiC distributions given to the neural network at each redshift to answer: \textit{how good might our constraints be if we focus in on a single redshift, and give a neural network as much data as it can easily handle?}

-We share two representative examples of these neural networks in this appendix, both down-sampled to a density of 0.005 $h^{3}$ cMpc$^{-3}$: cosmology-only constraints for a halo mass selection of $2\times 10^{11}$ M$_{\odot}$ (Figures \ref{fig:DMonlyBestOm_redshift} and \ref{fig:DMonlyBests8_redshift}), and constraints on all 5 parameters at once for a stellar mass selection of $1\times 10^{9}$ M$_{\odot}$ (Figure \ref{fig:Mstar_redshift}).
+We share two representative examples of these neural networks in this appendix, both down-sampled to a density of 0.005 $h^{3}$ cMpc$^{-3}$: cosmology-only constraints for a high-density halo mass selection of $2\times 10^{11}$ M$_{\odot}$ (Figures \ref{fig:DMonlyBestOm_redshift} and \ref{fig:DMonlyBests8_redshift}), and constraints on all 5 parameters at once for a low-density stellar mass selection of $1\times 10^{9}$ M$_{\odot}$ (Figure \ref{fig:Mstar_redshift}).